 Vaccines are a type of immunotherapy.
-Unlike vaccines to prevent us from disease, cancer treatment vaccines are for people who already have cancer.
+Unlike vaccines to protect us from disease, cancer treatment vaccines are for people who already have cancer.
 Cancer vaccines help your body’s immune system recognise and attack cancer cells.

 Research in this area is at an early stage.
 So vaccines are mainly available as part of clinical trials.